jullian-yapeter/personal-site/src/data/about.md

 - Moved to Los Angeles for school in the Fall of 2021.
 - Joined [CLVR](https://clvrai.com/) in November of 2021.
 - Went back to [Disney Research](https://la.disneyresearch.com/) for a second internship in the Summer of 2022.
 It was just as magical the second time around!
+- Started at [Signal 1](https://signal1.ai/) as a Machine Learning Scientist in February of 2023

 # I like